 There are several ways to perform fuzzy matching.
 We describe several methods that Automated Auditors commonly uses to tie disparate data together.

 1) Levenshtein Distance – The Levenshtein Distance measures the “distance” between two phrases by counting the number of insertions, deletions, and substitutions it takes to make one phrase look like the other phrase.
 For example, see the Levensthein distances calculated here between two phrases.
-We are using the name of deceased Boston Bomber Tsarnaev to show that misspellings can be caught, disparate data bases can be joined, resulting in increased data completeness and accuracy.
-Could fuzzy matching have saved lives?
+We are using the name of deceased Boston Bomber Tamerlan Tsarnaev to show that misspellings can be caught, disparate data bases can be joined, resulting in increased data completeness and accuracy.
+It is believed that a misspelling of “Tsarnaev” in a security data base may have contributed to him slipping through JFK Airport security undetected.
+Perhaps, if fuzzy-matching had been applied to critical security data bases, Tsarnaev could have been caught.
+Read About Tsarnaev Story Here

 2) TriGram Function – The Trigram function, developed by Automated Auditors, returns the number of trigrams that two phrases have in common.
 A trigram is a consecutive 3-letter substring of a phrase.
 For example, the word “AUDITOR” has 5 trigrams: